-The study by the Taub Center examined the frequency of screen use among families with young children during the lockdown and found that as parents experienced more stress – whether as a result of losing their place of employment or the need to juggle work and childcare – their children were exposed to lengthier periods in front of screens.
-It was also found that the feelings of stress were more common among families from lower socioeconomic backgrounds and among the Arab population, as well as among children to parents without an academic education.
-However, when controlling for parental education, it was found that Arab children actually spent less time in front of screens.
+The study found that young children of parents who experienced more stress during the lockdown were exposed to lengthier periods in front of screens.
+It was also found that the feelings of stress were more common among families from lower socioeconomic backgrounds and among the Arab population, and that screen use was more intensive among children of parents without an academic education.

 There is pervasive agreement in the research and policy literature that screen use can hinder optimal development, particularly among the youngest children.

 - Unsupervised screen use by children has negative effects related to weight gain, sleep disorders, and behavioral and emotional problems, and may also harm the cognitive development of young children.